Idrissou Mora-Kpai: Career

 In 2019, he made the documentary film America Street.
 It explores the daily struggles of an African-American community in Charleston, South Carolina after the 2015 Walter Scott killing.
 The film received critical acclaim and was screened at several film festivals, including FID Marseille.

+In 2026, he completed another documentary, Border Life, which screened at the Dakhla International Film Festival in Morocco in June of that year.
+He also directed the short narrative film The Waiting Room, which is currently in post-production.